succinctlabs/sp1-project-template/README.md

 RUST_LOG=info cargo run --bin prove --release
 ```

-**EVM-Compatible Proof Generation.**
+## EVM-Compatible Proof Generation & Verification

+> [!WARNING]
-*WARNING: You will need at least 128GB of RAM to generate the proof.*
+> You will need at least 128GB RAM to generate the PLONK proof.

 Generate the proof that is small enough to be verified on-chain and verifiable by the EVM.
 This command also generates a fixture that can be used to test the verification of SP1 zkVM proofs inside Solidity.